 13. What is the best thing that has ever happened to you?

 14. What is your favorite season of the year?

 15. What is your favorite type of weather?

 17. If you could have a superpower, what would it be?

 19. What’s your favorite thing about your home?

 20. When you grow up, what do you want to do?

-*See the free printable at the end of the post for the questions above!
+*See the free printable at the end of the post for the birthday questionnaire above!

 Birthday Interview Questions for Older Kids